LeapLabTHU/Uni-AdaFocus/Uni-AdaFocus-TSM with Experiments on Sth-Sth V1&V2 and Jester/custom_finetune_TSM.md

 ## Start evaluating

-Run following command to evaluate Uni-AdaFocus on valid split of your dataset.
+Run the following command to evaluate Uni-AdaFocus on the validation split of your dataset.
-* add --evaluate to turn to evaluation mode
+* add --evaluate to turn to the evaluation mode
-* add --resume to specify the model checkpoint to test.
+* add --resume to specify the model checkpoint to evaluate

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python main.py YOUR_DATA RGB \